Mouse and Trackpad

 Clicks and Gestures

-macOS supports a wide range of standard mouse and trackpad clicks and gestures that are highly customizable by the user.
-Individual clicks and gestures that aren’t primary ways of interacting with content can be enabled and disabled based on their applicability to the user’s workflow.
-The user can even choose specific regions of a mouse or trackpad for invoking secondary clicks, and select specific finger combinations and movements for certain gestures.
+macOS supports a wide range of standard mouse and trackpad clicks and gestures that people can customize.
+Individual clicks and gestures that aren’t primary ways of interacting with content can be enabled and disabled based on their applicability to the current workflow.
+People can even choose specific regions of a mouse or trackpad for invoking secondary clicks, and select specific finger combinations and movements for certain gestures.

 |Click or gesture||Expected behavior|

 |Primary click||Select or activate an item, such as a file or button.|

 |Scrolling||Move content up, down, left, or right within a view.|